vadlamudiramu/ardia-health-labs-materials/docs/funding/personalized_investor_emails.md

 Given your portfolio includes DocQ and Acclinate, I believe you understand the complexity of healthcare AI adoption.
 I'd appreciate 20 minutes to demonstrate our platform and discuss partnership.

 Best regards,
-[Your Name]
+Ram Vadlamudi
-Founder & CEO, ArdiA Health Labs
+Founder, ArdiA Health Labs
 ardiahealthlabs.com

 ---